CCI-MOC/hil/INSTALL.rst

 ---------------

-The setup described below runs into problems with SELinux related to the sqlite database.
+The setup described below runs into problems with SELinux related to the sqlite database and apache.
 For now the recommended solution is to simply disable SELinux.
 In future releases, we will support and recommend the use of SELinux with another DBMS, such as MySQL.